-Of course, we would also include the date and the name(s) of the child or children involved, as we do with all of our documentation.
-Let's look more closely at the elements of a Learning Story.
+Of course, we would also include the date and the name(s) of the child or children involved, as we do with all our documentation.

+Let's look more closely at each of these elements:

 Title: Like every good tale, a Learning Story needs a title.
 Choose one that captures the essence of the experience - something catchy.
 Ask older children to choose the title themselves, because after all it is a story about their learning.